JohannesBuchner/digestaps/doc/README.txt

 5. LICENSING & PRICING
 ----------------------

-'NTLM Authorization Proxy Server' is distributed under the GNU Public License, which is included in this archive (see file COPYING).
+'NTLM Authorization Proxy Server' is distributed under the GNU General Public License; either version 2 of the License which is included in this archive (see file COPYING), or (at your option) any later version.

 The above mean that 'NTLM Authorization Proxy Server' is pretty much free.
 You have to pay nothing for it.